Engage a harvest manager

 Farm Forestry New Zealand’s article has some tips on things to talk about with your harvest manager before a contract is agreed.

-Communication with harvest managers
+Communicating with harvest managers

-Keep in touch with your harvest manager once harvest activities start, such as weekly phone calls and monthly reports.
-Make sure the monthly reports include health and safety and environmental audit information.
+Keep in touch with your harvest manager once harvest activities start.
+Arrange a communications plan such as weekly phone calls and monthly reports.

 Onsite visits during harvesting